What Are The Judeo-Christian Principles?

 Geography has no bearing on our relationship with ultimates, truth or justice.
 Judaism broke geography from God, thus separating all the matters of the inner man from kingdoms and from the outer world in general.
 This was a fundamental concept, and it set human minds free of many restraints.

-Humanity is in a long-term, familial relationship with the creator.
+Humanity is in a long-term, familial relationship with their creator.
 Regardless of the Bible’s warnings, and even because of them, the fundamental connection between the ultimate and mankind is a familial relationship.
 This is sometimes shown in surprisingly intimate and touching tones, as in this passage from the second chapter of Jeremiah:

 Go and cry in the ears of Jerusalem, saying, Thus saith the Lord; I remember thee, the kindness of thy youth, the love of thine espousals, when you went after me in the wilderness, in a land not sown.
 Israel was holiness unto the Lord, the first fruits of his increase: all that devour him shall offend.